manunamz/jekyll-bonsai/README.md

 - [just the docs](https://github.com/pmarsceill/just-the-docs)
     - started with their .scss as a base.
     - breadcrumbs.
-- and, of course, the jekyll step-by-step: https://jekyllrb.com/docs/step-by-step/01-setup/
+- and, of course, the [jekyll step-by-step](https://jekyllrb.com/docs/step-by-step/01-setup/).